 Utah is easily one of my favorite adventure spots.
 Being a 6hr drive from me, Southern Utah is a place I know well.
 I have explored my fair share of it, but not enough!
+Did I mention the National Parks?
+If you haven't added a Utah National Parks road trip to your bucket list, then you need to!

 Not only are these shoes extremely comfortable, but they were great for the light trail walking I did on this trip.
 I drove for about 25hrs total, and it was such a relief to wear shoes that felt like tiny clouds on my feet.